 We built a supermatrix phylogeny of the Amphibolurine Agamidae based on 2 mitochondrial (ND2 and ND4) and 3 nuclear (BDNF, RAG-1 and BACH1) genes, built around a multi-locus nuclear gene backbone taken from the Zheng & Wiens supermatrix dataset (Pyron et al. 2013; Zheng & Wiens 2016).
-Full details of the supermatrix assembly, alignment and phylogenetic analysis are given in Supplementary Information (Supplementary methods, Table S6, Figure S6).
+Full details of the supermatrix assembly, alignment and phylogenetic analysis are given in Supplementary Information (Supplementary methods, Table S8, Figure S6).
 We used a subset of 1300 post-burnin trees (subsampled using logcombiner (Bouckaert et al.2019) and pruned of all non-focal taxa (Phytools R package; Revell 2012) in subsequent phylogenetic comparative analyses.

 We tested whether variation in the concentration of carotenoids and pteridines was associated with environmental gradients of habitat productivity (indirect compensation) or indices of sexual selection.
 The response variables in these models were: 1) total carotenoids; 2) total pteridines; and 3) the ratio of carotenoids to pteridines.
 The predictor variables were environmental PC1 and PC2, sexual size dimorphism and sexual dichromatism (which are uncorrelated, $r^2 = 0.05$ , Estimate = -0.003 - 0.009).
-Given that information on sexual selection indices only exists at the level of species rather than the individual, we also ran species-level models (27 species).
+Given that information on sexual selection indices only exists at the level of species rather than the individual, we also ran specieslevel models (27 species).
 We calculated total carotenoids, total pteridines and the ratio of carotenoids to pteridines based on average pigment concentration per species.
 We used these measures as the response variables and the two indices of sexual selection as predictors.

 We next tested for associations between the concentrations of specific carotenoid and pteridine pigments (direct compensation).
-The variables in these models were the concentrations of: 1) dietary yellow-orange carotenoids (lutein/zeaxanthin, 3'-dehydrolutein, $\beta$ -carotene); 2) red ketocarotenoids (astaxanthin, canthaxanthin); 3) yellow pteridines (xanthopterin); 4) red pteridines (drosopterin); and 5) colourless pteridines (pterin, 6-biopterin, isoxanthopterin, pterine-6-carboxylic acid).
+The variables in these models were the concentrations of: 1) dietary yellow-orange carotenoids (lutein/zeaxanthin, 3'-dehydrolutein, $\beta$ -carotene); 2) red ketocarotenoids (astaxanthin, canthaxanthin); 3) yellow pteridines (xanthopterin); 4) red pteridines (drosopterin); and 5) other pteridines (pterin, 6-biopterin, isoxanthopterin, pterine-6-carboxylic acid).

 Lastly, we tested whether the concentration of pigments present in skin tissue was associated with its colour.
-The response variables were luminance (the brightness of the colour), saturation (the intensity of the colour)

-or hue.
-For luminance and saturation, we ran two models with the following predictors: 1) total carotenoids; and 2) total pteridines.
-For hue we ran four models with concentrations of pigment subcategories as predictors: 1) dietary carotenoids (yellow-orange); 2) xanthopterin (yellow); 3) ketocarotenoids (red); and 4) drosopterin (red).
+The response variables were luminance, saturation (the intensity of the colour) or hue.
+For luminance and saturation, we ran two models with either total carotenoids or total pteridines as the predictor.
+For all colour variables (luminance, saturation and hue) we also ran two models with concentrations of pigment subcategories as predictors: 1) dietary carotenoids (yellow-orange) and xanthopterin (yellow) and 2) keto-carotenoids (red), drosopterin (red) and other pteridines.
+These two models were built also to avoid having highly correlated predictors in the same model.
 Using these same subcategories of pigments, we tested for concentration differences between tissues with a yellow to red component (150 tissues, including browns) and those without (36 tissues that were black, grey, white or cream; total 186 samples).
 Lastly, we tested for associations between colour (luminance, saturation and hue) and environmental gradients of habitat productivity (PC1 and PC2).